Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Introduction

 \section{Introduction}

-Sparsity- and rank-regularization have had tremendous impact in many areas over the last several decades.
+Sparsity- and rank-regularization have had significant impact in many areas over the last several decades.
 Sparsity in certain transform domains has been exploited to solve underdetermined linear systems with applications to compressed sensing \cite{Donoho2006_CS,candes2006nos}, natural image denoising/inpainting \cite{MCA3-2005,Elad:08,Mansour:ICASSP10}, and seismic image processing \cite{Herrmann2008,neelamani2010esf,Herrmann11TRfcd,Mansour11TRssma}.
-Analogously, low rank structure has been used to efficiently solve matrix completion problems, including the Netflix problem, along with many other applications, including control, system identification, signal processing, and combinatorial optimization~\cite{Fazel:2002, RechtFazelParrilo2010,Candes2011-JACM}, and seismic data interpolation and denoising~\cite{oropeza:V25}.
+Analogously, low-rank structure has been used to efficiently solve matrix completion problems, such as the Netflix Prize problem, along with many other applications, including control, system identification, signal processing, and combinatorial optimization~\cite{Fazel:2002, RechtFazelParrilo2010,Candes2011-JACM}, and seismic data interpolation and denoising~\cite{oropeza:V25}.

 Regularization formulations for both types of problems introduce a regularization functional of the decision variable, either by adding an explicit penalty to the data-fitting term

 or by imposing constraints